youkiname/subposter-bot/readme.md

 - Telegram native message text formatting.
 - Like and dislike buttons at posts.
 - You can set custom daily posts limit for each user and for any channel.
+- Rating. +1 point for like and -1 point for dislike.
 - Users statistic (rating, posts amount, likes, dislikes amount).

 # How to config